golemfactory/Golem-Discord-Proposals/README.md

 ## How to start a proposal

 Fork the repository and use the template as a base for your proposal.
-When done submit a PR to the repository and discussion can start taking place.
+When done submit a PR to the repository with the proposal placed inside the proposals directory.
+Now discussion can start taking place.

 ### What happens after a proposal has been approved?